Nigel Bates

-Nigel Bates is a fictional character from the BBC soap opera EastEnders, played by Paul Bradley from 1992 to 1998.
+Nigel Bates is a fictional character from the British BBC soap opera EastEnders, played by Paul Bradley.
 Introduced in 1992 by Leonard Lewis, the character was incorporated gradually and brought back as a regular following a brief stint due to a popular reception.
-He is depicted as a lovable loser and a nerd.
+He is depicted as a "lovable loser" and a "nerd".
 Bradley quit the role and Nigel was written out of the serial in April 1998 and was given a happy ending.
-The door was left open for a possible future return.
+The door was left open for a possible future return and the character made an unannounced return on 24 December 2024.
+Sam Miles portrayed a younger Nigel in Phil Mitchell's (Steve McFadden) teenage flashbacks in 2025.